idoiaruiz/mcv-m5/README.md

 Team: *Living dead students* :mortar_board:

 ## Abstract
-This project aims to achieve scene understanding for autonomous vehicles by applying deep learning state of the art techniques.
-We perform object detection, recognition, and semantic segmentation, evaluated on images from urban driving [datasets](https://github.com/idoiaruiz/mcv-m5/tree/master/code#available-dataset-wrappers).
+Applying and analysing deep learning state of the art techniques, we perform object detection, recognition, and semantic segmentation, evaluated on images from urban driving [datasets](https://github.com/idoiaruiz/mcv-m5/tree/master/code#available-dataset-wrappers).

+## Tasks progress :chart_with_upwards_trend:
+### Object recognition
+For the object recognition problem, we implement and test several architectures, training them from scratch as well as fine-tuning using pretrained weights.
+We also boost the performance of the networks using different pre-processing techniques, and performing data augmentation and hyperparameter optimization.
+ - [x] Implement ResNet architecture and train it both from scratch and fine-tuning using ImageNet weights
+ - [x] Implement InceptionV3 architecture and train it both from scratch and fine-tuning using ImageNet weights
+ - [x] Implement DenseNet and train it from scratch.
+Test the use of Dropout layers.
+ - [x] Transfer learning between TT100K and BelgiumTSC datasets using the VGG model.
+ - [ ] Try several pre-processing methods for the TT100K dataset with VGG model.
+ - [ ] Evaluate crop vs resize for the input images for the VGG model with TT100K dataset.
+ - [ ] Boost the performance of the VGG model using data augmentation, bagging as well as optimizing the hyperparameters.

 ## Documents :clipboard:
 - Overleaf document for the  [report](https://www.overleaf.com/read/pkxqmvsfjwqm)